POW2KOR/adaptive_autosar/README.md

 improvement, it is welcome.
 Once you have done this setup, you will still use the SSH clone URLs from the Gitlab web interface, but git will internally convert these into HTTPS requests using the OAuth token and x509 client certificates.

 This document describes three ways how to build and run.
 The first method is preferred, but all are supported.
+These methods are:

 * build with devcontainers, described [below](#build-with-build_env-devcontainer)
 * [setup to build with plain docker](docs/setup_without_devcontainers.md#setup-to-build-with-plain-docker) instead of